 The United Nations has called on the international community to confront the issue of anti-gay violence and discrimination.
 In June 2016 the UN Security Council issued a resolution condemning violence against LGBT people.
 Soon after, the UN Human Rights Council announced the appointment of an “independent expert” to monitor LGBT violence around the world.

 Violence and oppression also happens in Canada.
 It wasn’t so long ago that homosexuality was illegal here.
 In 2013 there were 186 police-reported hate crime incidents that were motivated by sexual orientation.
 That’s roughly one every two days!
 Today, trans and gender diverse people in Canada are still fighting to be protected under the Canadian Human Rights Act and the Criminal Code.
+(On June 19, 2017 an act that added gender expression and gender identity as protected grounds to the Canadian Human Rights Act and the Criminal Code became law.)

 The United Church of Canada believes that all human beings are made in the image of God regardless of their sexual orientation, or gender identity or expression.
 Yet, even as we seek to eliminate homophobia and transphobia, we know it is within us.
 We acknowledge the role that religion (including Christianity) and religious-based homophobia and transphobia play in the violence and discrimination experienced by LGBTQ+ people.
 And we lament the pain, heartache, and lost lives that religion has contributed to both in Canada and around the world.